slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 This technique also helps us to evade some AV/EDRs if the Stage-1 implant is designed in such a way since Stage-2 has more chances of getting detected.

-So it's best practise from an OPSEC and risk mitigation perspective to separate the Dropper and the shellcode over network.
+So it's best practise from an OPSEC and risk mitigation perspective to separate the Dropper and the shellcode over the network.
 In other words, the Dropper can connect to a remote server where the shellcode is hosted provided some conditions are met, fetch it from over there, prep it and then proceed to inject it into a host process on-the-fly which is exactly what has been implemented.
 Remember BYOL?
-Hopefully it makes a lot more sense now.
+Hopefully, it makes a lot more sense now.
 ### Usage of Github for fetching the Stage-2 payload
 Yep!
 You read that correctly.
 Github is used as the payload storage area.
 The implant connects to the appropriate Github repository and fetches the payload from there.